Brazil looks to score overseas football shirt boost

 He wants to see the red and black shirts of Rio's Flamengo and the white tops of Sao Paulo's Corinthians, to name but two sides, flying off shopping rails from London to Rome.

-Speaking in Rio de Janeiro at the Soccerex global football finance and business convention, Mr Trengrouse said he hoped that the 2014 World Cup - which Brazil is hosting - would drive such overseas commercial expansion.'New model'
+Speaking in Rio de Janeiro at the Soccerex global football finance and business convention, Mr Trengrouse said he hoped that the 2014 World Cup - which Brazil is hosting - would drive such overseas commercial expansion.

 "Foreign clubs have long been developing their brands abroad, but I haven't been able to find one shirt of a Brazilian club team overseas," he says.